hayatkhan8660-maker/hayatu.github.io/_pages/about.md

 - IEEE Transactions on Image Processing
 - IEEE Transactions on MultiMedia,
 - IEEE Access
-- Elsevier Image and Vision Computing.
+- Elsevier Image and Vision Computing

 **Reviewer at Conferences**
 - AAAI' 2020